aishu2351/Login-Using-Coredata/README.md

 # Login-Using-Coredata

-Creating and storing the login data to coredata
+Creating and storing the login information to coredata